effective-altruism-australia/donation_portal/README.md

 * Xero (+ Account IDs)

 ## Development
-You have a few options for setting up a development environment.

 ### Development Frontend
 * `uv sync` to create a virtual environment and install dependencies